w3c/wot-thing-description/planning/work-items/analysis/analysis-mytopic.template.md

 ## Summarized Problem

-Will be done after collecting the user stories and all related issues
+Will be done after collecting the user stories and all related issues.

 ## Requirements